sigmf/SigMF/sigmf-spec.md

 ### SigMF Recording Compliance

-In order to be 'SigMF Compliant', a recording MUST meet the following
+In order to be 'SigMF Compliant', a Recording MUST meet the following
 requirements:

 1. The Recording's schema file MUST be SigMF Compliant.
-1. Adheres to and supports the file naming conventions and dataset formats specified in this document.
+1. Adheres to and supports the file naming conventions and Dataset formats specified in this document.
 1. Stores data using the on-disk representation described by the `datatype`.

-Non Compliant Datasets might be compliant with SigMF Schema, but are not compliant with SigMF Recordings.
+Recordings with Non-Compliant Datasets MAY have SigMF Compliant schema, but cannot be SigMF Compliant Recordings.

 ### SigMF Collection Compliance

-In order to be 'SigMF Compliant', a collection MUST contain only compliant recordings.
+In order to be 'SigMF Compliant', a collection MUST contain only compliant Recordings.

 ### SigMF Application Compliance

 In order to be 'SigMF Compliant', an application MUST meet the following
 requirements:

-1. Adheres to and supports the file rules, dataset formats, `objects`, `namespaces`, and `names` specified by this document.
+1. Adheres to and supports the file rules, Dataset formats, `objects`, `namespaces`, and `names` specified by this document.
 1. MUST be able to ignore any `object` or `namespace` not specified by this document and still function normally.